i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 Termination, if present, must be the last block except for Padding.
 Padding, if present, must be the last block.

-There may be multiple Clove Set blocks in a single frame.
+There may be multiple Garlic Clove blocks in a single frame.
 Multiple Padding blocks are not allowed in a single frame.
 Other block types probably won't have multiple blocks in a single frame, but it is not prohibited.